coastal-science/call-catalog-viewer/documentation/README_remote_catalogs.md

 # Command for refreshing all remote catalogs that are added to the viewer
 python code/refresh_remote_catalog.py --all

-# Generic command for refreshing and pulling reomte changes of a catalog
 python code/refresh_remote_catalog.py {catalog_name}

 # Refreshes the catalog called whale-catalogue